-Mediation is a confidential, voluntary process in which the participants discuss their needs and concerns, and with the assistance of a mediator, utilizing problem-solving techniques, they reach agreements on the issues and create their own solutions.
-By resolving disputes in mediation, parties determine for themselves what is important and, ultimately the outcome of the situation.
-While the benefits of mediation vary somewhat depending upon the nature of the dispute, and model of mediation applied, the following are some of the benefits typically associated with mediation.
+Mediation is a confidential, voluntary process in which participants discuss their needs and concerns.
+With the assistance of a mediator, using problem-solving techniques, they agree on the issues and create their own solutions.
+Mediation allows parties to decide what’sand, ultimately, what’s the outcome of the dispute.

-◘ Neutral: At San Diego Mediation, Scott Levin values neutrality above all else.
-We guarantee that your mediator will not take sides or make any of the decisions for you and your spouse.
-The Mediator will provide information about relevant areas of the law, will help you to share information with each other and help you to become well-informed.
-But all decisions are yours and your spouse to make and we will not favor one party over the other or any particular plan or method that the parties propose.
+Scott Levin values neutrality above all else.
+We guarantee that your mediator will not take sides or make any decisions for you or your spouse.
+You will get information about relevant legal topics from the Mediator, you will be able to share information with each other, and you will be able to become well-informed about the law.
+All decisions, however, are yours and your spouse’s and we won’t favor one party over another or any particular plan or method.

-The foregoing are just some of the compelling reasons to mediate disputes.
-Moreover, there is seldom any serious downside to mediation.
-While some may hesitate “to put their cards on the table” in mediation, in this era of discovery driven litigation, the old “trial by ambush” days of civil litigation are increasingly becoming a thing of the past.
-Why mediation works is because it focuses on the parties own interests and agendas, and also because it provides the opportunity for parties to move beyond disputes efficiently and chart their own future.
-Call
+There are many compelling reasons to mediate disputes.
+Moreover, mediation rarely has any serious downsides.
+In this era of discovery-driven litigation, the old “trial by ambush” days of civil litigation are becoming increasingly a thing of the past.
+However, some may be reluctant to “put their cards on the table.”
+Mediation works because it focuses on the parties’ own interests and agendas, and it allows you to move beyond disputes efficiently and chart their own course.